- Internet and society

 How ICTs reshape business models, markets and economic development.
 This includes new approaches to collaboration in sharing, contributing and co-producing information products and services, and winners and losers in access, search, and other online activities.

-Participants: Dr Felix Akorli, Claude Bizimana, Dr Christopher Foster, Dr Mark Graham, Charles Katua, Dr Laura Elizabeth Mann, Professor Tim Waema
+Participants: Dr Felix Akorli, Claude Bizimana, Dr Christopher Foster, Professor Mark Graham, Charles Katua, Dr Laura Elizabeth Mann, Professor Tim Waema

 By using surveys, interviews and in-depth observations, this project examines the expectations and stated potentials of broadband Internet in East Africa and compares those expectations to on-the-ground effects that broadband connectivity is having.

 Participants: Dr Grant Blank, Claudio Calvino, Professor Mark Graham

 This project combines OxIS and census data to produce the first detailed geographic estimates of Internet use across the UK.

 This research project is examining the geographies, drivers, and effects of Sub-Saharan Africa's emerging information economies at a time of changing connectivity and Internet access acros the region.

 Participants: Professor Mark Graham, Dr Stefano De Sabbata, Joshua Melville

 This project maps and measures the geographies of information on the Internet.

 Participants: Professor Mark Graham, Professor Helena Barnard, Dr Isis Hjorth, Dr Vili Lehdonvirta